 What We Know So Far About Animals and COVID-19

-- Most cats are OK.
+- Most cats are okay.
 Although a few other tigers and lions at the Bronx Zoo also showed symptoms of the virus, “None of them actually ever acted terribly sick,” Dr. Calle told the Times, and all are “expected to make a full recovery.”
 Further, the American Veterinary Medical Association notes, “While two dogs (Hong Kong) and two cats (one in Belgium and one in Hong Kong) living with people diagnosed with COVID-19 have been reported to have been infected with SARS-CoV-2, other dogs and cats also living with infected people remain uninfected.”
 The AVMA notes there is no evidence that cats can transmit the virus to people and no reason for cats (or other pets) to be excluded from our homes in fear of viral spreading.

 - Treat animal family members the same.
 The World Organization for Animal Health notes, “There is a possibility for some animals to become infected through close contact with infected humans.”
 If you feel sick, you should take the same precautions with your pets as you would with humans: Limit contact (avoiding kissing, licking, or sharing food); use good hygiene; wash your hands frequently; and cover your face when you are with others.
 Better yet, let another member of your family take care of the pet while you recover.
 Learn more from the Center for Disease Control.